 Discovering the Porte Cailhau on a free Tour

-Of course, as in any new city, getting to know the most attractive places in Bordeaux with the help of tour guides is always the ideal option.
+Of course, as in any new city, getting to know the most attractive places and curiosities of Bordeaux with the help of tour guides is always the ideal option.
 Besides the fact that the locals will show you the most attractive secrets, you have the possibility to ask for a tour in your own language.

 Nowadays you have the possibility to hire tours for free, which makes it much more convenient.
 Of course, it is also more budget-friendly.